 No matter how old your child is, there are many ways for them to do research into their question.
 For very young children, you’ll need to do the online research work.
 Take your time with this.
 As much as you’re operating the computer, remember that they’re driving the learning.
 Let them lead you, even if it’s down a dead end.

-Use kid-friendly search engines like Kiddle, KidRex and KidzSearch.
+Use kid-friendly search engines like Kiddle, KidRex and KidzSearch and teach them about internet safety.
 YouTube has a special product specifically for kids that they can use.
 I’m using it regularly and it’s great in many respect.
 Regardless of their age, give them time to learn what research is.

 “Is there anyone that we know that you can speak to about your question?”

 “Can you find different answers to your question?”

 “Do the answers make sense to you?
 Do you understand them?”

 Once your child has an answer, it’s time to stress-test it.
 Ask them to explain to you what they learned.
 Ask them to explain the process or the steps.
 Listen for understanding.
 Once they’re done, ask them questions about what they’ve just told you.
 If something wasn’t clear, ask them to explain that part again.
 Remember that this is probably the most challenging part of the entire experience.

 Some of your ideas and beliefs may differ from your child’s.
 Do you want them to be independent and critical thinkers?
 Do you want them to continue being independently curious, seeking sound council?
 Allow them to express themselves without pinning your judgments to their beliefs.
 Seek understanding as your foundation and theirs.
 If there’s something they can do to show their understanding, get them to do that.